 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.” –Galatians 5:22-23

 4) Pray the Nigerian government will make moves to protect their people

-On April 28, the Nigerian Senate passed a bill that would impose jail terms of at least 15 years on anyone who pays a ransom to free a hostage kidnapped by bandits and extremist groups.
-Open Doors’ field leaders have expressed critical concern over this new bill.
+On April 28, 2022, the Nigerian Senate passed a bill that would impose jail terms of at least 15 years on anyone who pays a ransom to free a hostage kidnapped by bandits and extremist groups.
+Our field leaders have expressed critical concern over this new bill.

 With few resources, sometimes paying a ransom is the only way to get a loved one back.
 Paired with that, the government seems powerless against the rising violence in their own country, leaving their citizens vulnerable and forced to take matters into their own hands.